retro16/acsi2stm/doc/gemdrive.md

 ### Mixing GemDrive and other ACSI drivers

-If your driver has problems booting GemDrive, then only solution is to put `GEMDRIVE.PRG` into the `AUTO` folder.
+If your driver has problems booting GemDrive, the easiest solution is to install `GEMDRIVE.PRG` into the `AUTO` folder.